Amnesthesia/diskett.es/emberjs.md

 Supposedly, because of the power of Handlebars' templates, we may not need to create that many views.
 We'll see about that though.
 Views are located in

 `assets/js/app/controllers/`

+## Custom

+### animations.js

+Animations is a module where I've put most of the site's UI animations, to keep these separate from the rest of the javascript files.

+If you want to add or modify animations, these are found in

+`assets/js/app/animations.js`